DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 precariat’.

-**Akseli:** Our aim is to bend the financialization of economy to the benefit of those who have this far been paying its costs: workers at the mercy of the precarization, suffering from the insecurization of labor markets and social rights, growing indebtness, of decreasing price of labor, and of the downsizing of the welfare state.
+**Akseli:** Our aim is to bend the financialization of economy to the benefit of those who have thus far been paying its costs: workers at the mercy of the precarization, suffering from the insecurity of labor markets and social rights, growing indebtedness, decreasing price of labor, and of the downsizing of the welfare state.
 That states quite clearly the relationship of our starting points.
 Disinflation is the monetary relationship of the financialization of capital and